drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_20.md

 ### Aims of lecture

-At the end of this lecture students will be to:
+The aims of this lecture will be to have fun.
+We will revisit the PD tournament with some incomplete information.

-- Describe infinetely repeated games
-- Obtain equilibria of repeated games

 ### Timeline

 #### Before the lecture

-- Students will have read the results from the prisoners dilemma tournament
+- Divide class in to 4 teams.
+(8 teams?
+4 in each room?)

 #### During the lecture

 - 0:5 mins

-    - VK: Recap
+    - VK: Discuss that we're doing something different today
     - Students: Listen

-- 20:30 mins
+- 5:45 mins

-    - VK: Lecture on Repeated games
+    - VK: Run tournament (perhaps semi and finals?)
     - Students: Listen

-- 30:35 mins

-    - VK: Discussion about types of tournaments and Axelrod's tournament
-    - Students: Listen

-- 35:40 mins

-    - VK: Lectures showing examples of finitely repeated games
-    - Students: Listen

-- 40:45 mins

-    - VK: Discuss effect of infinite repetition
-    - Students: Participate

 - 45:50 mins